Former officer Derek Chauvin faces sentencing Friday afternoon

 "As I believe we are all cognizant of this case is at the epicenter of a political and cultural divide," Nelson said, adding that he has received thousands of emails and voicemails.
 "The impact that this case has had on this community is profound it goes far beyond what happened on May 25 of last year, it has been at the forefront of our national consciousness and has weaved its way into nearly every facet of our lives from the entertainment that we consume to presidential politics."

-In a two-page order issued Friday morning, Judge Peter Cahill rejected defense attorney Eric Nelson's motions before Chauvin's sentencing is scheduled to begin at 1:30 p.m.
-Chauvin, 45, will be sentenced on one count of second-degree unintentional murder.
+In a two-page order issued Friday morning, Judge Peter Cahill rejected defense attorney Eric Nelson's motions before Chauvin's sentencing began shortly after 1:30 p.m.
+Chauvin, will be sentenced on one count of second-degree unintentional murder.
 Jurors also convicted him on April 20 of third-degree murder and second-degree manslaughter.

 Nelson had argued in a May filing that Chauvin should receive a new trial because of prosecutorial misconduct, judicial error and impropriety by jurors.
 He also requested a Schwartz hearing, a proceeding in which jurors are recalled to court and questioned about possible misconduct.